DwightMauk/Project-1/README.md

-# Project-1
+# Analysis of leading causes of death in U.S.
-Group project on leading causes of death in the U.S.
+Group project analyzing the leading causes of death in the U.S.
+Worked with reading in different files and cleaning data.
+Made line charts, heat maps, and boxplots, to vizualise data.